 But let’s go back to that “Digital Briefcase” for a moment.
 Imagine the amount of space you could save in your actual briefcase (maybe you’ll have to buy a new, smaller one!) if your digital briefcase was filled to the brim with apps that could make every part of your business more efficient, faster, and never left at the office by mistake.
 The very same top producing agent tells us that using the Scannable app in conjunction with Evernote allows him to email, print, and complete applications at his client’s home.

-Here are five digital tools we recommend and use in our digital briefcases:
+Here are four digital tools we recommend and use in our digital briefcases:

 - OneNote or Evernote (Check out our post about that here)

 - Lens (Scanner App) or Scannable (Check out our post about that here)

 - Dropbox (Check out our post about that here)